What is sexual abuse?

 "Sexual abuse is any type of non-consensual sexual contact (to be consensual it has to be capable, informed, and unforced consent). this form of assault and abuse can happen to men or women of any age.
 Childhood sexual abuse is any contact or interaction (visual, verbal, or psychological) between a child or adolescent and an adult when the child or adolescent is being used for the sexual stimulation of the perpetrator or any other persona.
 Sexual abuse may be committed by a person under the age of eighteen when that person is either significantly older than the victim or in a position of power/control over the child/adolescent." - Dr. Dan B. Allendar, The Wounded Heart: Hope for Adult Victims of Childhood Sexual Abuse

-Every 98 seconds someone is being sexually assaulted in America, and every 8 minutes that someone is a child.
+It is estimated that every 98 seconds someone is being sexually assaulted in America, and every 10 minutes that someone is a child.

 1 in 10 children in the U.S. will be sexually abused before they reach age 18.

 1 in 6 women have already experienced some form of sexual assault or attempted rape.

 About 90% of abuse victims know their perpetrator.

 Less than 60% cases of sexual abuse are ever reported.

 There are over 42 million adult survivors of child sexual abuse in America today.